Input & Output

 Dual XYZ for NEB

-For methods that require two endpoint structures (e.g., NEB), provide two XYZ references for the reactant and product geometries:
+For methods that require two endpoint structures (e.g., NEB), provide two XYZ references for the reactant and product geometries.
+Relative XYZ paths are resolved from the input file location; the example below assumes the input file is saved in the MAPLE repository root.

 Output Files